John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

 This code also outputs the plotted data using 'PlotResultsOnMap_Fn_JRW' which is a hacked version of Thorson's 'PlotResultsOnMap' function.
 'Petrale.Results.Biomass.Stacked.Dpth.Rst' is that output row stacked [rbind()] by year.

-4) The critera that is used to define the areas of interest and outputs the points and polygon results is in:
+4) The code which uses the critera to define the areas of interest and which outputs the points and polygon results is in:

        Petrale Spatial Results Top 20, in at Least 40% Years Dpth Rst.R

-The eleven defined Petrale sole spawning areas are in (an R list() of lists):
+The eleven defined Petrale sole spawning areas (an R list() of lists) are in this sub-repo here:

-       Petrale AreaGroupsShare 11 Jan 2018.RData
+       Polygon_Area_Results > Petrale AreaGroupsShare 11 Jan 2018.RData

-Each spawning area has the areas points (AreasPts) from the VAST grid and the esitmated polygon that surrounds that area (Boundary).
+Each spawning area has the areas points (AreasPts) from the VAST grid and the estimated polygon that surrounds that area (Boundary).